Brightcove (NASDAQ:BCOV) Updates Q1 Earnings Guidance

 Brightcove (NASDAQ:BCOV) issued an update on its first quarter earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.02-0.04 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.06.
 The company issued revenue guidance of $50.5-51.5 million, compared to the consensus revenue estimate of $53.61 million.Brightcove also updated its FY 2022 guidance to $0.140-$0.230 EPS.

-Brightcove (NASDAQ:BCOV) last announced its quarterly earnings data on Tuesday, February 15th.
-The software maker reported $0.10 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.03 by $0.07.
-The business had revenue of $52.60 million during the quarter, compared to analysts’ expectations of $51.55 million.
+Brightcove (NASDAQ:BCOV) last announced its quarterly earnings results on Tuesday, February 15th.
+The software maker reported $0.10 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.07.
 Brightcove had a return on equity of 7.52% and a net margin of 2.56%.
-The business’s quarterly revenue was down 2.0% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.09 EPS.
-On average, analysts expect that Brightcove will post 0.08 EPS for the current year.
+The business had revenue of $52.60 million during the quarter, compared to the consensus estimate of $51.55 million.
+During the same quarter in the prior year, the company posted $0.09 earnings per share.
+Brightcove’s revenue was down 2.0% compared to the same quarter last year.
+Equities analysts expect that Brightcove will post 0.08 earnings per share for the current fiscal year.

-In other Brightcove news, major shareholder Edenbrook Capital, Llc bought 70,300 shares of the firm’s stock in a transaction that occurred on Tuesday, November 23rd.
-The stock was purchased at an average price of $9.86 per share, for a total transaction of $693,158.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-3.70% of the stock is owned by insiders.
+In other news, major shareholder Edenbrook Capital, Llc purchased 70,300 shares of the company’s stock in a transaction dated Tuesday, November 23rd.
+The shares were purchased at an average price of $9.86 per share, with a total value of $693,158.00.
+The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
+3.70% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in BCOV.
-Morgan Stanley increased its position in Brightcove by 118.1% during the third quarter.
-Morgan Stanley now owns 491,922 shares of the software maker’s stock worth $5,675,000 after buying an additional 266,325 shares during the period.
-D. E. Shaw & Co.
-Inc. increased its holdings in shares of Brightcove by 339.8% in the fourth quarter.
-D. E. Shaw & Co.
-Inc. now owns 204,047 shares of the software maker’s stock valued at $2,085,000 after purchasing an additional 157,652 shares during the period.
-JPMorgan Chase & Co. increased its holdings in shares of Brightcove by 118.7% in the fourth quarter.
-JPMorgan Chase & Co. now owns 164,435 shares of the software maker’s stock valued at $1,681,000 after purchasing an additional 89,253 shares during the period.
-Bank of America Corp DE increased its holdings in shares of Brightcove by 106.8% in the fourth quarter.
-Bank of America Corp DE now owns 38,505 shares of the software maker’s stock valued at $394,000 after purchasing an additional 19,884 shares during the period.
-Finally, Parametric Portfolio Associates LLC increased its holdings in shares of Brightcove by 49.5% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 51,667 shares of the software maker’s stock valued at $528,000 after purchasing an additional 17,116 shares during the period.
-83.33% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Royal Bank of Canada lifted its holdings in Brightcove by 56.0% during the 3rd quarter.
+Royal Bank of Canada now owns 4,296 shares of the software maker’s stock worth $49,000 after purchasing an additional 1,543 shares in the last quarter.
+BNP Paribas Arbitrage SA lifted its holdings in Brightcove by 428.4% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 7,720 shares of the software maker’s stock worth $89,000 after purchasing an additional 6,259 shares in the last quarter.
+Citigroup Inc. increased its stake in Brightcove by 102.4% in the 4th quarter.
+Citigroup Inc. now owns 11,011 shares of the software maker’s stock worth $113,000 after acquiring an additional 5,572 shares during the last quarter.
+MetLife Investment Management LLC increased its stake in Brightcove by 74.8% in the 4th quarter.
+MetLife Investment Management LLC now owns 14,296 shares of the software maker’s stock worth $146,000 after acquiring an additional 6,118 shares during the last quarter.
+Finally, Bank of America Corp DE increased its stake in Brightcove by 106.8% in the 4th quarter.
+Bank of America Corp DE now owns 38,505 shares of the software maker’s stock worth $394,000 after acquiring an additional 19,884 shares during the last quarter.
+83.33% of the stock is currently owned by institutional investors and hedge funds.

 About Brightcove